xiaolai/regular-investing-in-box/docs/en/README.md

 > * a period of rising or falling prices does not necessarily constitute a trend –- **it's impossible to determine a trend over the short term**;
 > * a period of falling prices (Period B) followed by a period of rising prices (Period A) constitutes a **full cycle**;
-> * we can take each **historical high** as the starting point for Period B in a full cycle;
+> * we can take each **historical high** as the starting point for Period B of a full cycle;
 > * we can only determine the historical high of a period **after the fact**;
-> * It takes **at least two full cycles** to determine a **trend**;
+> * it takes **at least two full cycles** to determine a **trend**;
 > * the best we can do is determine that a trend is **more likely**;
-> * an upward trend often results in a **new historical high**, but we can only determine high the price goes in a cycle after the fact;
+> * an upward trend often results in a **new historical high**, but we can only determine the highest price of a cycle after the fact;
 > * long-term holding refers to holding for **at least two full cycles**, or through two bear markets and two bull markets.

-If we use this "upgraded" way of thinking to look at any price chart we will get a completely different result than before.
+If we use this upgraded way of thinking to look at any price chart we will get a completely different result than before.
 Below is the price chart for the S&P 500 from 1956 to 2019:

 ![Figure08](../images/Figure08.png)

-> Note: The historical data in this chart come from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets; you can view the data and spreadsheet [here](https://docs.google.com/spreadsheets/d/1RsmiifuZajR_POx1zO_--qUcOgwb7tABNQpT-O69Ryk/edit?usp=sharing).
+> Note: The historical data in this chart is from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1RsmiifuZajR_POx1zO_--qUcOgwb7tABNQpT-O69Ryk/edit?usp=sharing).

 There's an easy way to understand how economic cycles are shaped:

 >Economic cycles are shaped by participants in the economy coordinating well at some times and poorly at others.

-When many parties -– and many here refers to so many that many parties don't even know the existence of some others -– are communicating more and more efficiently, the length of cycles will become shorter and shorter, even if fluctuations, which occur when parties are not coordinating well, may never be completely eliminated.
+When many parties -– and "many" here refers to so many that some parties don't even know of the existence of others -– are communicating more and more efficiently, the length of cycles will become shorter and shorter, even if fluctuations, which occur when parties are not coordinating well, may never be completely eliminated.

-If we look at it from this perspective, we can easily understand why the Great Depression in the 1930s took so long to recover from (complete the cycle), yet the recovery from the Asian Financial Crises of the 1990s only took a few years, and the recovery from the worldwide recession brought about by the US subprime crisis was even faster.
+If we look at it from this perspective, we can easily understand why the Great Depression of the 1930s took so long to recover from (i.e., complete the cycle), yet the recovery from the Asian Financial Crises of the 1990s only took a few years, and the recovery from the worldwide recession brought about by the US subprime crisis was even faster.

 The reason is simple and easily understood:

 >The rapid flow of information makes worldwide cooperation easier and more seamless, so even though crises will continue to occur, **recoveries are becoming more rapid.**

 This is also why blockchain assets see shorter fluctuation cycles.
-Over the past eight years, I've often heard people use the halving of Bitcoin's block reward every four years as a way to distinguish Bitcoin's cycles.
-Maybe that was true early on, but now that Bitcoin is no longer the only valuable blockchain asset, using the block reward halving as a basis for determining cycles has slowly lost significance.
+Over the past eight years, I've often heard people use the halving of bitcoin's block reward every four years as a way to distinguish bitcoin's cycles.
+Maybe that was useful early on, but, now that Bitcoin is no longer the only valuable blockchain asset, using the block reward halving as a basis for determining cycles has slowly lost significance.

-I think that the reason why blockchain asset markets have shorter cycles than stock markets is due to the fact that the players in the market are clearly coordinating more efficiently.
-We can see this clearly from just looking at the number of trading markets.
+I think the reason why blockchain asset markets have shorter cycles than stock markets is due to the fact that the players in the market are clearly coordinating more efficiently.
+We can see this just from looking at the number of trading markets.
 There are only a few influential stock markets, but there are thousands of markets on which to trade blockchain assets, and trading continues 24 hours a day, 365 days a year.
 This type of coordination greatly exceeds the coordination of traditional securities markets.

-This is truly great news:
+It is truly great news:

 >**Cycles are getting shorter and shorter.**

 Cycles in stock markets have already shrunk from decades to less than a decade, and they continue to shrink.
 Blockchain market cycles are already shorter, and they are also shrinking.

 In my view, long-term doesn't mean forever, but is a clearly defined concept of two or more full market cycles.
 In the stock market, two full market cycles will take about 10-15 years; in the blockchain market, two full market cycles will take six to eight years.
 Either way, they are both futures worth waiting on, right?

 ### 1.3 Why Use Money to Make Money